mgcaret/rom4x/rom4x/README.md

 ROM 4X is a collection of enhancements to the Apple //c version 4.
 See the top level [README.md](../README.md) for more general information on ROM 4X and ROM 5X.

-It adds the following features to the Apple //c and IIc Plus firmware:
+It adds the following features to the Apple //c:

-  - Identifies and reinstates a *bootable* (it must have something that looks like a boot block!)
-RAM disk from battery-backed expansion memory (see below), such as the [RAM Express II+](http://a2heaven.com/webshop/index.php?rt=product/product&product_id=144) from A2Heaven.
-  - Provides a menu of various tools upon pressing Ctrl+Closed-Apple+Reset (or holding Closed-Apple when powering up), that let you:
     - Enter the monitor unconditionally.
     - Reboot the machine (enter standard boot sequence).
     - Zero the RAM card, in case it is corrupted.
     - Execute the machine and RAM card diagnostics.
     - Tell the machine to boot the SmartPort, the internal floppy drive, or an external floppy drive.
-  - *New as of 04/25/2017*: By saving a file on the RAM card, control the way the system boots by default.
     - The system drops to BASIC if no bootable device is found (this is the default behavior in the IIc Plus).
+    - Configure default boot device by saving a file on the RAM Disk.

+RAM expansion cards known to work with ROM 4X include the Apple Memory Expansion Card (but no battery!), and the A2Heaven [RAM Express II](http://a2heaven.com/webshop/index.php?rt=product/product&product_id=146) for the original //c, and the [RAM Express II+](http://a2heaven.com/webshop/index.php?rt=product/product&product_id=144) for the memory-expandable //c and IIc Plus.

 # User Guide

+## Obtaining

+**Due to copyright law, I do NOT provide full ready-to-burn binaries at this time.
+Some assembly (but not necessarily an assembler) is required!**

+You may either build it yourself which guarantees that you have the latest version and feature branch that you want, or you can check the [web site for ROM 4X/5X](http://apple2.guidero.us/doku.php?id=projects:rom_4x_and_5x) for binary releases.

+### Binary Releases

+The binary releases consist of a zip file with the assembled and linked patches, a checksum file, and a Bash script.
+You must have a unix-like system (MacOS, Linux, etc.) or, on Windows, Cygwin or the Windows Subsystem for Linux configured.

+The shell script will perform the following:

+  * Download the original Apple ROM image from a well-known location.
+  * Apply the patches.
+  * Validate the checksums of both the original ROM image and the patched ROM image.

 ## Installation

 ### Real System

+Burn the ROM image (generally named iic_rom4x.bin) onto a 27C256 chip, or burn twice (into the lower and upper halves) of a 27C512 chip.
+If you can obtain an SST27SF512 flash EEPROM, that is a great option.

-Assuming you already have it burned onto a chip (I use SST27SF512s flash chips which hold 64K and Atmel 27C256, which hold 32K, and program with a TL866), generally the instructions [here](http://mirrors.apple2.org.za/Apple%20II%20Documentation%20Project/Computers/Apple%20II/Apple%20IIc/Manuals/Apple%20IIc%20v4%20ROM%20Upgrade%20Installation.pdf) are relevant.
-You won't need to cut any traces or solder a jumper unless, you are installing this ROM in an original //c.
-I don't recommend installing it on a non-memory expansion //c unless you have expansion memory that looks like the 'slinky' memory of the later models.
-ROM 4X/5X doesn't know about RAMWorks-style expansions.
+Once you have a ROM chip, generally the instructions [here](http://mirrors.apple2.org.za/Apple%20II%20Documentation%20Project/Computers/Apple%20II/Apple%20IIc/Manuals/Apple%20IIc%20v4%20ROM%20Upgrade%20Installation.pdf) are relevant.
+You won't need to cut any traces or solder a jumper unless you are installing this ROM in an original //c.

-Cards known to work with ROM 4X include the Apple Memory Expansion Card (but no battery!), and the A2Heaven [RAM Express II](http://a2heaven.com/webshop/index.php?rt=product/product&product_id=146) for the original //c, and the [RAM Express II+](http://a2heaven.com/webshop/index.php?rt=product/product&product_id=144) for the memory-expandable //c and IIc Plus.

 ### Emulator

-#### //c

 Copy the ROM into the appropriate location for your emulator.
 At the time of writing the only emulator I am aware of that can emulate the //c with memory expansion is [Catakig](http://catakig.sourceforge.net/) for MacOS.
 It's a bit older of an emulator but it runs fine on newer MacOSes.